omiranda/polyneuro_risk_score/docs/detailed_description.md

 #### **path_Group_Color_Table**
 This optional argument corresponds to a table with colors for categorical variables included as covariates.
 Those colors are used to colorcode subjects in scatter plots.
 If not provided, colors will be auto-assigned.
-If provided, the table needs to be saved as a csv file and have 4 columns, titled: *subgroup*, *R*, *G*, and *B*.
+If provided, the table needs to be saved as a csv file and have 4 columns titled: *subgroup*, *R*, *G*, and *B*.
 To add color for a variable, list the name of the variable, and include the corresponding color in RGB scale (0-1), as indicated in this [example](./detailed_specs/Group_Color_Table.csv).

 #### **output_folder**.
 Define the path to save the results.
 If not provided, the function will make a folder named *BWAS* in the location where the function is called and it will save the results there.